eduNEXT/tutor-contrib-picasso/README.rst

 Run Extra Commands
 ^^^^^^^^^^^^^^^^^^^

-This command allows you to run a list of Tutor commands.
-These commands are executed in bash and, for security reasons, are restricted to running only Tutor commands.
-The input it takes is:
+To execute a list of Tutor commands in your Tutor environment, follow these steps:

+1. Add configuration to the configuration file

+First, add the necessary configuration in your Tutor environment's ``config.yml`` file:

 .. code-block:: yaml
     PICASSO_EXTRA_COMMANDS: